digital-asset/docs.daml.com/docs/3.0.0/docs/daml-finance/packages/interfaces/changelogs/daml-finance-interface-types-common.rst

 Daml.Finance.Interface.Types.Common - Changelog
 ###############################################

+Version 2.0.0
+*************

+- Update of SDK version and dependencies.

+- Added a `HoldingFactoryKey` data type used to key holding factories.

+- Added a `HoldingStandard` enumeration data type for referring to various holding standards, it is newly part of the `InstrumentKey`.

 Version 1.0.1
 *************

-- Update of SDK version and dependencies
+- Update of SDK version and dependencies.